Alanaktion/mytube/README.md

 This includes a [GraphiQL](https://github.com/graphql/graphiql) web interface for querying the API, available at the `/graphiql` path.
 This can be disabled by setting the `ENABLE_GRAPHIQL` environment variable to false.

-The API currently provides filterable access to channels and videos.
-All results are paginated lists of resources.

 ### Examples

 This example gets recent videos with some basic metadata, including the channel.
 The `page` argument is optional.